 The creative process of an artist leads to the creative product.
 The product is desirable to the public either as an object or as an experience (or both), usually in an emotional sense.
 Certain members of the public (hobbyists, aficionados, but also self-motivated learners on a variety of skill levels) are interested in the methods artists use to create the emotional product or experience either because they appreciate and are interested in the process or want to acquire new skills themselves.

 The creative process is time-consuming, sometimes based on trial and error, and ultimately unpaid.
 This makes the creative product or experience theoretically expensive and difficult to bring to fruition without public support.

-The artist frequently must supplement her/his income with work which, although it contributes to paying the bills, is detrimental to artistic development and production.
-This, in turn, has a detrimental effect on the artist and future creative production.
+The artist must sometimes supplement her/his income with work which, although it contributes to paying the bills, is not beneficial to artistic development and production.
+This, in turn, can have a detrimental effect on the artist and future creative production.